intel/rmd/docs/ConfigurationGuide.md

 * dbValidatorInterval: Interval between workload database validation in seconds, by default it's 30s.
 Validator is used to periodically check db and remove all workloads related to system processes if all those processes doesn't exist anymore (so such workload will stay in db if at least one process still exists).
 Validator doesn't have impact on workloads related to CPU cores only.

+### [rdt] section
+* mbaMode: MBA (Memory Bandwidth Allocation) mode of operation supported by RMD, possible options are: "none", "percentage" and "mbps"

 ### [debug] section
 * enabled: true to enable debug mode, will listen as http protocol, only for testing.
 * debugport: when enabled=ture, http protocal will listen on this.